NeuralEnsemble/python-neo/doc/source/core.rst

 There are some shortcuts for IO writers to automatically create this structure based on 'channel_indexes' entries in the annotations for each spiketrain.

-See :ref:`use_cases_page` for more examples of how the different objects may be used.
+See :doc:`usecases` for more examples of how the different objects may be used.

 .. _neo_diagram: